Stewie1999/BMCnetwork/README.md

 4. To purchase special limited avatars, collectable items and other digital assets.
 Other cool functions are also open for proposal.

+# Permissioned vs Permissionless, Free vs Costly

+In some current decentralized social network like Voice, it’s not permissionless to join.
+You need to pass a specific authentication system to ensure you are human and that process will expose a lot of your personal info.
+But on BMC Network, we make it permissionless to join.
+You just need to have a wallet address to be your account.
+You just need to share your address to your friends so you can start P2P messaging to each other.
+It will not cost you BMC to use basic P2P messaging.

+For microblogging, you can post a blog anytime at very small cost in BMC and you can choose to make it public so everyone can see it or private (encrypted).
+To compensate bloggers, bloggers can charge a price in BMC for viewer to see private posts.
+It can be a one-time cost per post or a subscription plan.

+For broadcasting, in order to limit spamming, a relatively high cost in BMC will be incurred to perform a broadcast.

+# Governance vs Anarchism, Egoism vs Altruism

+Base on the chaos happened to many projects before like Tezos, EOS, Sushi and etc., we decide to go Anarchism instead to avoid the unpredictable chaos in the future.
+We cannot satisfy everyone’s requirements and the arguments can be endless.

+At the very beginning, we plan to build the project just for ourselves and our friends to use because we have been fed up with bullshit from those centralized platform.
+Then those egoism may lead to altruism as others may benefit from BMC Network too once it’s running.

+As Harry Truman said:
+It is amazing what you can accomplish if you do not care who gets the credit.